michael-ford/data-science-development-project-template/README.md

 Conda is used to create a independent environment, isolated from your system intallations (especially python).
 Included is a basic python 3.7 conda environment containing standard DS tools (including everything mentioned here), and is stored in `environment.yml`.
 The default environment name is the same as your repo name (this can be changed by editing `environment.yml`)

-1. Create environment with `conda create --file environment.yml`.
+1. Create environment with `conda env create --file environment.yml`.
 2. Activate the environment with `conda activate <NEW-ENV-NAME>`

 #### 3. Setup DVC